GuillaumeFalourd/formulas-games/game/tetris/README.md

 ## Description

-Formula para jogar Tetris usando o Ritchie.
+Formula to play Tetris with Ritchie.

 ## Demo